-There are many jobs and tasks that, over time, may lead to carpal tunnel syndrome, including:
+Many jobs and tasks, over time, may lead to carpal tunnel syndrome, including:

 - Typing and using a mouse